Few invitations in golf carry more weight or more excitement than the one to play Cypress Point Club.

 Is there a map of Cypress Point?

 Official course maps are not publicly distributed, though aerial imagery of the Monterey Peninsula reveals the outline of the course.
-The routing moves in three distinct phases — the forest (holes 1–6), the dunes (7–12), and the ocean (13–18) — culminating in the iconic 15th, 16th, and 17th holes that overlook the Pacific
+The routing moves in three distinct phases, the forest, the dunes, and the ocean, before culminating in the iconic 15th, 16th, and 17th holes beside the Pacific.

 Does Cypress Point Club have a website?

-No. Cypress Point Club doesn’t have a website, or social media.
-And there is no online booking system.
-Everything about the club’s presence — or lack thereof — is deliberate.
-It remains entirely private, communicating only with its members and their guests directly.
+No. Cypress Point Club does not have a website or social media presence, and there is no online booking system.
+Everything about the club’s visibility, or lack of it, is deliberate.
+It remains entirely private, communicating only with members and their guests directly.

 Who are the members of Cypress Point Club?

 Cypress Point is one of the most exclusive golf clubs in the world, with an estimated 250 members.
-Its roll call is famously private, but a few names have found their way into the public domain over the years.
-Notable members are said to include broadcaster Jim Nantz, former U.S. Secretary of State Condoleezza Rice, financier Charles Schwab, business executive Heidi Ueberroth, and actor Clint Eastwood, a former mayor of nearby Carmel.
+Its roll call is famously private, though a handful of names have entered the public domain over the years, including Jim Nantz, Condoleezza Rice, Charles Schwab, Heidi Ueberroth, and Clint Eastwood.

 Can I buy a Cypress Point divot tool or logo merchandise?

-Yes — but only if you visit.
+Yes, but only if you visit.
 The pro shop at Cypress Point is famously small, yet its merchandise is among the most coveted in golf.
-Items featuring the club’s simple lone cypress logo — from divot tools to headcovers — are treasured mementos.
-They’re not sold online or in retail stores, making them symbols of a round few golfers ever get to play.
+Items featuring the club’s lone cypress logo, from divot tools to headcovers, are treasured mementos and are not sold online or in retail stores.

 Where can I find a Cypress Point scorecard?

-Scorecards from Cypress Point are sought after items, a symbol that you have managed to venture beyond the gates.
-The course plays to a par of 72, measuring around 6,524 yards from the championship tees and 6,300 yards from the middle tees.
-Unless you’re invited to play, however, an official scorecard is almost impossible to come by — another reason it remains one of golf’s most enduring mysteries.
+Scorecards from Cypress Point are highly sought after, not least because they are so difficult to come by.
+The course plays to a par of 72 and measures around 6,524 yards from the championship tees, but unless you are invited to play, an official scorecard is almost impossible to obtain.